dnsos/grist-core/README.md

 ## Start development

-Use `npm run start` to setup a local dev server.
+Use `yarn start` to startup a dev server at <http://localhost:8484>.

 ## Modifications of the original software

-> These notes are necessary in order to comply with the Apache License 2.0 whcih states that modifications of the original software must be documented.
+> These notes are necessary in order to comply with the Apache License 2.0 which states that modifications of the original software must be documented.

 This fork of `grist-core` modifies the original software in the following ways: